PCC Early College High School Health Sciences Academy Curriculum Information

 All Health Sciences Academy students must complete 6 courses off of our list of required courses to be a graduate of our program.
-The table below shows you which of the 36 courses we approve that are offered at the ECHS.
-They are reflected in RED below:
+The table below shows you which of the 36 courses we approve that are offered at the PCSECHS.
+They are reflected in BOLD below:

 Any college level Math, Science, Psychology, or Health Sciences courses can also satisfy this requirement.
 Other variations from this recommended list must be approved by the Health Sciences Academy Coordinator before registration for the alternate course(s).